Fabrizio-Caruso/CROSS-LIB/docs/LINUX_SETUP.md

 This makes it possible to try and debug the code natively if desired.
 No emulator and no cross-compiler is necessary to start using Cross-Lib.
 Currently the native target is just an ncurses-enabled terminal target.
 So no graphics.
 Only ASCII characters will be displayed.

+So you can use Cross-Lib to build old and new games and to create new ones by using the `xl` command and by providing no target or equivalently the `ncurses` target.

-In order to build some of the games you can just do something `xl build [name of the game or test]`.
+To get started you can build some of the games by using `xl build [name of the game or test]`.

 Example:
 The following commands will be three games for the native target: